How sharp is the 14-inch MacBook Pro? Pixel density and XDR guide

 How this is calculated

 Retina distance for 254 PPI is 14 inches (34 cm), well inside any usable laptop distance.
-Combined with the mini-LED XDR backlight's 1000-nit sustained / 1600-nit peak brightness, the panel is effectively pixel-free from any viewing distance you'd use it at — even under direct sunlight.
-For colour-critical work this density means type looks vectorised and raster details in photos look like they're printed on the screen.
+Combined with the mini-LED XDR backlight's 1000-nit sustained / 1600-nit peak brightness, the panel is effectively pixel-free from any viewing distance you'd use it at, even under direct sunlight.
+For color-critical work this density means type looks vectorised and raster details in photos look like they're printed on the screen.

 Verdict

 254 PPI makes the 14.2-inch MacBook Pro the sharpest laptop display on the market, narrowly tied with the 16.2-inch MacBook Pro.
-If pixel density matters — typography, photography, colour work — nothing else is close.
+If pixel density matters for typography, photography, or color work, nothing else is close.

 More Laptops scenarios